+95-100% Excellent

-95-100%Excellent 90-94% Good 85-89% Satisfactory 80-84% Poor 0-79% Failing
+90-94% Very Good

+85-89% Good

+80-84% Satisfactory

+0-79% Unsatisfactory

 A copy of each satisfactory progress report will be maintained in the student's permanent file.
+The school maintains permanent grade records for as long as the school exists.
+The institution notifies students of any evaluation that impacts the student's eligibility for financial aid.